saucelabs/visual-sdks/visual-espresso/README.md

 Sauce Visual Java SDK uses [Gradle](https://gradle.org/).

-`gradlew` binary, that is included in the source, can be used as a replacement if you don't have Maven.
+`gradlew` binary, that is included in the source, can be used as a replacement if you don't have Gradle.

 You'll also need [Android command line tools](https://developer.android.com/tools/).

-It can be setup either using [Android Studio](https://developer.android.com/studio) or using [homebrew](https://formulae.brew.sh/cask/android-commandlinetools).
+It can be installed either using [Android Studio](https://developer.android.com/studio) or using [homebrew](https://formulae.brew.sh/cask/android-commandlinetools).

+Finally, the library can be built using the following command:

 ```sh
 ./gradlew build